sunilgandhilab/brainquant3d/docs/README.md

 $ mv tutorial/C01 tutorial/C02 /mnt/ssd/bq3d-tutorial/data/
 ```

-Now we edit the **SignalFile** field.
+Now we will edit the **SignalFile** field.
 This is the path to the data containing the signal channel.
-Typically, data will be split into a single file for each plane with a naming scheme similar to *lightsheet_data_Z0001_C01.tif*, lightsheed_data_Z0002_C01.tif*, and so on.
+Typically, data will be split into a single file for each plane with a naming scheme similar to *lightsheet_data_Z0001_C01.tif*, lightsheet_data_Z0002_C01.tif*, and so on.
 In order for BrainQuant3D to know which part of the filename is variable, we must specify full the path using a regular expression.

 ```python
 SignalFile = os.path.join(DataDirectory, "C01/lightsheet_data_Z\d{4}_C01.tif")